asfadmin/cumulus-task-cnm-to-granules/README.md

-# CNM to CMA - Cumulus Task
+# CNM to Granules - Cumulus Task
 A cumulus task for converting CNM messages into the CMA input format expected by SyncGranule.